danieltotherescue/wdi_project2/README.md

-# Project2 - PerFinder
+# Project2 - Buskr

-Perfinder (Performer + Finder.
-Great name?
-Or greatest name?) is an application intended to enable people who saw performers on Santa Monica's Third Street Promenade to be able to post their favorites, find performers they didn't get the website of, browse what impressed other users, or find more information on upcoming performances of performers they saw.
+Buskr is an application intended to enable people who saw performers on Santa Monica's Third Street Promenade to be able to post their favorites, find performers they didn't get the website of, browse what impressed other users, or find more information on upcoming performances of performers they saw.

 Trello:
 https://trello.com/b/PhWgF8f6/wdi-project-2-perfinder